abustany/flouze/README.md

 ## Compatibility

-Rust and Flutter allow targeting both Android and iOS as mobile platforms.
-I currently only develop for Android, and try to make things work for iOS once every now and then, but given I have no Apple Developer Account this does not mean much.
+Rust and Flutter theoretically allow targeting both Android and iOS as mobile platforms.
+I currently only develop for Android.
 There's also a very basic CLI tool for interacting with Flouze accounts, that one should work on all desktop platforms.

 ## Development